C06A/multiColorRainbow3DPrint/README.md

    one of which optional with default value
 5. The same module can make as border of the rainbow.
 For that, override the default value of the optional argument
+6. In order to avoid duplication of the code or values, let's define constants and use their names instead of numeric values